mackelab/ssm_simulators/README.md

 # ssm_simulators
 Python Package which collects simulators for Sequential Sampling Models.

+NOTE: This is forked version that was tailored for a comparison to MNLE.
+It requires a local Julia installation.
 ### Quick Start

 The `ssms` package serves two purposes.